wso2/docs-is/en/docs/references/concepts/authentication/request-object.md

  ignore the scope value which is associated with the authorization request and considers the requested scope as `openid email`
-2. It considers the claims `given_name` and `email` which are marked as `essential:true` for 'userinfo' member.
+2. It considers the claims `given_name` and `email` which are marked as `essential:true` for the 'userinfo' member.
 Even if they are not mapped with the openid or address scope in the registry, if these claims are requested claims, then `given_name` and `email` will be returned from the Userinfo endpoint.
 In a nutshell, the claims which